 - Legal incarceration of one parent

 - Ongoing mental or emotional illnesses in severe form

 - Court-issued decision stating that the parent is unfit for providing timely care

-You have to have compelling reasons for seeking sole custody and compelling evidence to present to the court, such as:
+To claim either of the above, you have to have compelling reasons for seeking sole custody and compelling evidence to present to the court, such as:

-- Past history of unfulfilled parental responsibility activities.
+- History of unfulfilled parental responsibility activities.

 The evidence must be credible and supported.
 If you are seeking modification of custody rather than sole custody, again, you must have compelling reasons, and your attorney will outline these for you.

-Remember that the judge has one overriding concern – what is in the child(ren)’s best interests.
-Your credibility matters.
+Remember that the judge has one overriding concern – what is in the child(ren)’s best interests—your credibility matters.
 Never stretch the truth to gain an advantage.
 It will work against you.